patrickfung/okta.github.io/_source/_posts/2018-03-21-how-to-be-productive-at-work.md

 title: "How to Achieve Massive Productivity at Work"
 author: mraible
 description: "You learn a lot about productivity when you're a remote developer.
 This post explains how I achieve massive productivity and wow my co-workers with how much I get done."
-tags: [productivity, efficiency, remote, planning, devrel, developer advocate, life]
+tags: [productivity, efficiency, remote, planning, devrel, developer advocate, life, work-life balance]
 tweets:
-  - "Tips for Productivity and Happiness at Work →"
+ - "Tips for productivity and happiness at work →"
  - "Developers love to be productive and get stuff done.
-This post shows how @mraible achieves massive productivity in his role as Developer Advocate at Okta."
+This post shows how @mraible achieves massive productivity in his role as a Developer Advocate at Okta."
 ---

-“Productivity is all about efficiency and planning.” -- Mahdi Yusuf
+“Productivity is all about efficiency and planning.” -- Mahdi Yusuf, [Iterate](https://www.iterateconf.io/) 2018

 Like most developers, I love getting shit done.
-My best days are when I feel like I've accomplished a lot.
+My best days are when I feel like I've been massively productive.
 When the Stormpath team joined Okta in February 2018, it was a tough transition at first.
 I'd started to get into the flow of writing blog posts about Stormpath's SDKs and had a bunch queued up.
-Okta didn't have SDKs like Stormpath, that's why they hired us!
+But Okta didn't have SDKs like Stormpath, that's why they hired us!

-Fast forward a year, and I feel like I'm in the groove again.
-However, it didn't take me long to find my groove at Okta.
+Fast forward a year and I feel like I'm in the groove again.
+And happily, it didn't take me a year to find my groove at Okta.
 In fact, I was able to figure it out within the first couple months.
 My journey started in March of last year when I googled for "Spring Boot Okta" and discovered there wasn't a lot of information on integrating the two.
 I wrote two blog posts that didn't require SDKs because Spring Security already had great support for [SAML](/blog/2017/03/16/spring-boot-saml) and [OAuth 2.0](/blog/2017/03/21/spring-boot-oauth).

 At the end of March, I journeyed to Devoxx France, and [had a great time speaking with Josh Long](https://raibledesigns.com/rd/entry/angular_and_cloud_native_pwas).
 The reason I tell this story is because I had an epiphany on the flight home.

 I had so many things I wanted to do and blog about that I wrote down a **Six-Week Plan**.
 I've done a six-week plan ever since, and it's significantly contributed to my productivity at Okta.
 I've learned quite a few things along the way, so I thought I'd share them with you today.

-## Create a Six-Week Plan
+## Create a Six-Week Productivity Plan

 I create a six-week plan in the Notes app on my Mac because it's easy to edit on my laptop or my phone.
 Google Docs will likely work just as well.
 I write down Monday's date, followed by a list of 2-5 items I'd like to accomplish that week.
 Here are the first two weeks of my initial plan:

 ```
 April 10:
     Zuul support for Okta or change presentation to showcase SAML, OAuth, and JWT
     Angular OpenID Connect blog post
     PWA with Spring Boot blog post
     Schedule vJUG (June?) for Josh and my talk on Cloud Native PWAs
 April 17:
     Polish presentation for Prospecting the Security Landscape
     Deliver presentation in St. Louis
     Edit/publish blog posts
 ```